 Whether you use Dashlane or Hypervault, to store your sensitive data, it will be encrypted with the AES-256 cipher combined with a key derived from your master password.
-They store neither the password nor the key on their servers in a plaintext (unencrypted) form, so you should be calm about the safety of your data.
+They store neither the password nor the key on their servers in plaintext (unencrypted) form, so you should be calm about the safety of your data.

 They both use AES-256 encryption in tandem with PBKDF2 SHA-256 for password hashing.
 Their data handling is very similar: sensitive data is encrypted and decrypted only at the device level.
 What reaches the servers is only the encrypted blobs of your locally stored data.

 In other words, neither Dashlane nor Hypervault has direct access to your data.
 The bits that they receive are already encrypted.
 These encrypted parts would be useless to the attackers even if they managed to obtain them.
-This is a very safe approach towards handling data, especially when the data in question is so sensitive.
+This is a very safe approach to handling data, especially when the data in question is so sensitive.

 Both providers are equal and very secure from an encryption standpoint.

-There’s also the question of where the data is stored.
-Dashlane is purposely very obscure about it, while Hypervault is very transparent about how it’s all done.
-By default, when you create a new account, your data will be stored in Europe, on european servers.
-This is particularly important for european organizations who wish to ensure that their data remain in Europe.
+There's also the question of where the data is stored.
+Dashlane is purposely very obscure about it, while Hypervault is very transparent about how it's all done.
+By default, when you create a new account, your data will be stored in Europe, on European servers.
+This is particularly important for European organizations who wish to ensure that their data remain in Europe.

 Definitely a win for Hypervault here.

-Both provide a well polished web-based app to manage all data with user interfaces that are clear and easy to understand.
+Both provide a well-polished web-based app to manage all data with user interfaces that are clear and easy to understand.
 So, adding or retrieving data takes less than a minute with either solution.
 But when it comes to how data is organized there is a fundamental difference between them.
 Hypervault and Dashlane are quite different in this area.

 Dashlane provides one large vault where all passwords are stored “at the same level”.
 This means there are no hierarchical levels such as folders and subfolders.